Haito4/Haito4.github.io/content/docs/Documentation/documentationp1.md

 ### **Identifying the problem**

 #### Needs of the Client
-When practising guitar or tracking within a digital audio workstation, one will find themselves seeking a convenient signal chain solution that enables them to instantly get a sound that works, diminishing the need for costly external guitar hardware such as pedals, amplifiers, and
+When practicing guitar or tracking within a digital audio workstation, one will find themselves seeking a convenient signal chain solution that enables them to instantly get a sound that works, diminishing the need for costly external guitar hardware such as pedals, amplifiers, and